 Almost 7 storeyed deep, each floor has more than 500 sculptures intricately carved on the walls.
 On a detailed inspection, one can easily see the expression and mudras exhibited by the wall carvings are intricately carved.

 The monument is much more than just a religious location, it’s also the pride of Indian architecture.

 10. Khajuraho: The Misinterpreted Temple

-The world famous monument constructed by the Chandela Dynasty, the Khajuraho is probably the most misinterpreted monuments in the world.
+The world-famous monument constructed by the Chandela Dynasty, the Khajuraho is probably the most misinterpreted monument in the world.

-Stereotyped as a monument for its sensual exhibitions, the temples have only around 10% of sensual sculptures, rest is an ode to Hindu deities.
-Located in Madhya Pradesh, the temple is a fine example of Indian architecture and rich heritage of India.
+Stereotyped as a monument for its sensual exhibitions, the temples have only around 10% of sensual sculptures, the rest is an ode to Hindu deities.
+Located in Madhya Pradesh, the temple is a fine example of the Indian architecture and the rich heritage of India.

 The Chandela dynasty was a firm believer of the Tantric school of thought and it is exhibited even in the architecture and wall carvings.
 The mainstay of the tantric school was a perfect balance between male and female, and the belief that none can exist without the other.

 The temple exemplifies the union of man and woman apart from this the monument holds numerous Hindu, Jainism, and Buddhism shrines.